Siemens Simatic S5 PG685

 option will LLF the drive too.
 Then you will have a option to make a

-partition. so you can make one single partition that fits all 20MB
+partition.
+It is possible to make partitions for DOS and CP/M, or you can make one single partition that fits all 20MB

 drive.
 After making the partition, use the option to make it active and exit the program.